sparrowmktplace/SDK-Documentation/docs/configuration/app-manifest.md

 The manifest.json file contains information such as the platform version used by a product, locations on the product UI where an app can be rendered (for front-end apps), dependent packages used by the app, SMI functions that can be invoked from an app’s front-end component, events and the corresponding callbacks (for serverless apps), and the Node.js and SSDK versions used to build, test, validate, and pack the app.

-The manifest.json lists the configured request templates that the app invokes to construct and send secure HTTP requests to the third-party domains. manifest.json whitelists all the third-party domains with which the app can interact.
+The manifest.json lists the configured urls for api calls that the app invokes to construct and send secure HTTP requests to the third-party domains. manifest.json whitelists all the third-party domains with which the app can interact.

 ### **Sample manifest.json:**